PEI Meal Plan: Feed Your Family for $5.94/Serving

 Key Facts

-- Lean Ground Beef, a staple for many family meals, is currently priced at $10.32 at Rass stores in PEI.
+- The lowest price for Lean Ground Beef is currently $10.81 at Rass stores in PEI.
 (Source: eezly real-time price tracking, June 2026)

-- A head of Romaine Lettuce for salads and burgers can be purchased for $2.99 at Rass.
+- The best price for Romaine Lettuce for your burger toppings or salads is $2.99 at Rass.
 (Source: eezly real-time price tracking, June 2026)

 Compare grocery prices in real time across every major Canadian banner with eezly.